1,000+ Opportunities

 Nurse Practitioner Resources Dental Provider Resources Patterson Dental Discounts Medication Assistance Program Resources SignUpNow News and Publications Tool Kit 1 – Medicaid/FAMIS Tool Kit 2 – Medicaid for Virginians who are Aged, Blind, or Disabled (ABD) Medicaid/FAMIS On-Demand Training ABD Medicaid On-Demand Training Behavioral Health Provider Resources Leading for the Long Term 6806 Paragon Place, Suite 250 Richmond, VA 23230 P (804) 828-5804 F (804) 828-4370 Special thanks to the Trustees and Advisors of the Virginia Health Care Foundation for generously sponsoring this website.

-Based on current listing details, eligibility includes: Organizations that provide or expand access to primary care/clinical healthcare services for the uninsured and medically underserved in Virginia; must meet general eligibility requirements per grant guidelines.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations that provide or expand access to primary care/clinical healthcare services for the uninsured and medically underserved in Virginia; must meet general eligibility requirements per grant guidelines.
+Confirm the full requirements in the official notice before applying.

-The current target date is September 4, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Virginia Health Care Foundation Safety Net Grants are due September 4, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.